UtoECat/hiasm5/scripts/readme.txt

-this directory contains various build scripts. they all require unix envoroment or MSYS2 enviroment.
+this directory contains various build scripts. they all require unix envoroment or MSYS2 enviroment - depending on postfix!